SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc_help.rst

 Description
 -----------

+In small angle scattering we measure the tendency for particles probe particles (neutrons, photons, etc) to transfer various amounts of momentum to a sample.
+The momentum is generally inferred from the change in angle of probe particles when scattered, with other information about the probe particles (e.g. kinetic energy)

+of intensity of scattered probe particles (neutrons, photons, etc) and the momentum they transfer to the sample.
+In elastic scattering, which is assumed to be the case in small angle scattering, this momentum transfer can be directly related to a wavelength, and thus a spatial distance.

+The amount of scattering from a sample depends on the how much the

 A correlation function may be interpreted in terms of an imaginary rod moving through the structure of the material. Γ(x) is the probability that a rod of length x has equal electron/neutron scattering length density at either end.